Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Abstract

 \section{Abstract}

-Relation extraction enables the construction of structured knowledge for many downstream applications.
-While large language models (LLMs) have shown great promise in this domain, most existing methods concentrate on relation classification, which predicts the semantic relation type between a related entity pair.
-However, we observe that LLMs often struggle to reliably determine whether a relation exists, especially in cases involving complex sentence structures or intricate semantics, which leads to spurious predictions.
-Such hallucinations can introduce noisy edges in knowledge graphs, compromising the integrity of structured knowledge and downstream reliability.
+Relation extraction (RE) enables the construction of structured knowledge for many downstream applications.
+While large language models (LLMs) have shown great promise in this task, they often struggle to reliably determine whether a relation exists, particularly in sentences with complex syntax or subtle semantics.
+For instance, we find that \texttt{Qwen2.5-14B-Instruct} incorrectly predicts a relation in 96.9\% of \texttt{NO-RELATION} instances on SciERC, revealing a severe hallucination problem.
 To address these challenges, we propose \textbf{DEPTH}, a framework that integrates \textit{Dependency-aware sEntence simPlification} and \textit{Two-tiered Hierarchical refinement} into the relation extraction pipeline.
-Given a sentence and its candidate entity pairs, DEPTH operates in two stages: (1) the \textit{Grounding} module extracts relations for each pair by leveraging their shortest dependency path, distilling the sentence into a minimal yet coherent relational context that reduces syntactic noise while preserving key semantics; (2) the \textit{Refinement} module aggregates all local predictions and revises them based on a holistic understanding of the sentence, correcting omissions and inconsistencies.
-We further introduce a causality-driven reward model that mitigates reward hacking by disentangling spurious correlations, enabling robust fine-tuning via reinforcement learning with human feedback.
-Experiments on six benchmarks demonstrate that DEPTH reduces the average hallucination rate to 7.0\% while achieving a 17.2\% improvement in average F1 score over state-of-the-art baselines.
+Given a sentence and its candidate entity pairs, DEPTH operates in two stages: \begin{enumerate*}[label=(\arabic*)] \item the \textit{Grounding} module extracts relations for each pair by leveraging their shortest dependency path, distilling the sentence into a minimal yet coherent relational context that reduces syntactic noise while preserving key semantics; \item the \textit{Refinement} module aggregates all local predictions and revises them based on a holistic understanding of the sentence, correcting omissions and inconsistencies. \end{enumerate*} We further introduce a causality-driven reward model that mitigates reward hacking by disentangling spurious correlations, enabling robust fine-tuning via reinforcement learning with human feedback.
+Experiments on eight well-established benchmarks demonstrate that DEPTH reduces the average hallucination rate to 7.9\% while achieving a 9.3\% improvement in average F1 score over existing LLM-based extraction baselines.